About Us

 Kerri and Kate founded Inclusive Healing Center in 2024 with a shared vision: to create a space where healing feels real and personal.
 We wanted to work side by side, supporting our clients in a setting that feels safe, welcoming, and genuinely warm.
 It was important to us to build something different — not just another business focused on the bottom line, but a true community where individuals feel seen, supported, and cared for.
 We dreamed of a therapy space that feels like a second home: cozy, inviting, and full of heart.

-Dr. Kerri is a licensed clinical psychologist who earned her doctoral degree from the Florida Institute of Technology.
-She received pre-doctoral training in the treatment of eating disorders with a Health At Every Size® (HAES®) approach and completed a post-doctoral fellowship specializing in the treatment of dual diagnoses among professional populations.
-In addition to her expertise in eating disorders and dual diagnosis, Dr. Kerri is highly skilled in the treatment of trauma and is an EMDRIA-approved EMDR therapist.
+Dr. Kerri believes in treating the whole person—mind and body alike—taking a holistic view that honors both the psychological and physiological aspects of well-being.
+She earned her doctoral degree from the Florida Institute of Technology and received pre-doctoral training in the treatment of eating disorders using a Health At Every Size® (HAES®) approach.
+She later completed a post-doctoral fellowship specializing in the treatment of dual diagnoses among professional populations.
+In addition to her expertise in eating disorders and dual diagnosis, Dr. Kerri is highly skilled in trauma work and is an EMDRIA-approved EMDR therapist.
 She is licensed to practice in the state of Florida and is a member of PSYPACT, allowing her to provide telepsychology services across participating states.

 Kate Albarella

-Kate is a registered dietitian, registered mental health counselor intern, certified intuitive eating counselor, certified eating disorder specialist and consultant, trauma-informed yoga instructor, and certified parenting coach.
-With a breadth of experience across all levels of care, she offers a comprehensive and integrated approach to her work.
-Kate’s deep expertise, combined with her compassionate and client-centered style, allows her to support individuals in a way that is both highly skilled and deeply attuned to their unique needs.
+A highly skilled and compassionate provider, Kate is a registered dietitian, registered mental health counselor intern, certified intuitive eating counselor, certified eating disorder specialist and consultant, trauma-informed yoga instructor, and certified parenting coach.
+With experience across all levels of care, she brings both clinical expertise and genuine care to her work, helping clients heal in a way that honors the whole person—mind, body, and spirit.

 Amanda Bump

-Amanda is a registered mental health counseling intern and registered marriage and family therapist intern.
-She received her Master of Arts in Clinical Mental Health Counseling and certification in Marriage and Family Therapy from Rollins College.
-She has experience supporting individuals and families in eating disorder recovery across multiple levels of care, including residential, partial hospitalization, and intensive outpatient settings, providing individual therapy, family support, and group facilitation.
-Her education and clinical experience have given her a strong foundation in eating disorder treatment, as well as the tools to support a wide range of concerns, including trauma, anxiety, depression, perfectionism, body image, relationship and family dynamics, self-esteem, and identity exploration.
+Amanda is a registered mental health counseling intern and registered marriage and family therapy intern.
+She earned her Master of Arts in Clinical Mental Health Counseling and certification in Marriage and Family Therapy from Rollins College.
+Her background includes extensive experience supporting individuals and families in eating disorder recovery across multiple levels of care, including residential, partial hospitalization, and intensive outpatient programs.
+Through this work, she has developed a strong foundation in eating disorder treatment and a broad range of skills to support concerns such as trauma, anxiety, depression, perfectionism, body image, relationship and family dynamics, self-esteem, and identity exploration.